 A Brief History

 On June 27, 1985, US Route 66, known as “The Main Street of America,” was officially taken off the list of US highways.
 Established in 1926, it was the main road from Chicago to Los Angeles (Santa Monica).
 Spawning a hit song (by Nat “King” Cole) and a hit television series, this route was the American highway, at least until superseded by the Interstate Highway System.
 It survives (barely) today in pieces as “State Route 66” in some states and as stretches of a “National Scenic Byway.”
 We previously discussed “10 Iconic American Things You Do Not See Anymore” and today we will discuss 10 more American Icons that you seldom see anymore, or at least not in the great numbers that you used to.
 Like everything else, society changes, sometimes for the better, sometimes for the worse.
-What other aspects of American life do you think of as having gone the way of the hula hoop?

 1. School Dress Codes.